fknives/Android-Tutorial-Test-ShowCase/codekata/viewmodel.instructionset.md

 ```

 Probably you are already getting bored of writing almost the same tests, and we need 2 more tests just like this only for different Error types.
-So let's not write the same test again, but parametrize this one.
+So let's not write the same test again, but parametrize this one instead.
 First we need to annotate our test, signal that it should be parametrized:

 ```kotlin